-8,000,000 shares of common stock are currently reserved for delivery under awards granted pursuant to our 2012 Plan.
+The maximum number of shares that can be issued under the 2021 Plan shall not exceed the sum of (i) 2,000,000 shares and (ii) the shares that remain available for grant under the 2012 Plan as of the date the 2021 Plan is effective, which date is expected to be June 15, 2021, if approved by stockholders.
 This number is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.
-Under the 2012 Plan, the maximum number of shares available for grant shall not be increased by (i) shares tendered as payment for the exercise of a stock option or SAR, (ii) shares withheld to cover taxes, and (iii) shares that have been repurchased by the Company using stock option or SAR exercise proceeds.
+Under the 2021 Plan, the maximum number of shares available for grant shall not be increased by (i) shares tendered as payment for the exercise of a stock option or SAR, (ii) shares withheld to cover taxes, and (iii) shares that have been repurchased by the Company using stock option or SAR exercise proceeds.
 Shares underlying awards that otherwise expire or become unexercisable without having been exercised or that are forfeited shall again become available for award.